ebraekke/oci-mysql-intro/README.md

 In my reference network I only allow traffic on SSH (port 22) and MySQL (3306) from a Bastion's private IP that has been created in my public subnet.
 This means traffic through the Bastion is the only traffic allowed into the network.
+I addition I allow MySQL database traffic (3306) from the two addresses of a private endpoint (aka "Reverse connection source IPs") into the private subnet.
+This seems to be a prerequisite for making mysqlsh in CloudShell work.

 ## Required input parameters